SimonB50/BrayanBot/.github/README.md

 #### Discussion & Suggestions

 We believe there is no such thing as a stupid idea!
-Which means, you may feel **absolutely free** to request any features over [Issues](https://github.com/DevAutomating/BrayanBot/issues) or our [Discord Server](https://discord.gg/automating).
-While new commands most likely to make it to the bot, suggest them anyway!
+Which means, you may feel **absolutely free** to request any features over [Issues](https://github.com/59L/BrayanBot/issues) or our [Discord Server](https://discord.gg/automating).
+While new commands are not likely to make it to the bot, suggest them anyway!
 There is a high chance that they can become implemented as [Addons](https://BrayanBot.dev/docs/Developers/Addons/first-party)

 #### Code Contributions

-If you consider yourself proficient in JavaScript, then feel free to contribute new features by [Forking this repository](https://github.com/DevAutomating/BrayanBot/fork).
+If you consider yourself proficient in JavaScript, then feel free to contribute new features by [Forking this repository](https://github.com/59L/BrayanBot/fork).
 Or if you are interested in creating your own [Addons](https://brayanbot.dev/Developers/Addons/creating-addons), make sure you have read the necessary development.
 Feel free to hop in our Discord Server for development support.

-> If you would like to make a contribution, we kindly ask that you respect our [Contribution Guidelines](https://github.com/DevAutomating/BrayanBot/blob/main/.github/CONTRUBUTING.md) while doing so.
+> If you would like to make a contribution, we kindly ask that you respect our [Contribution Guidelines](https://github.com/59L/BrayanBot/blob/v2/.github/CONTRUBUTING.md) while doing so.

 #### Translations